Gonyautoxin

 Gonyautoxins (GTX) are a few similar toxic molecules that are naturally produced by algae.
 They are part of the group of saxitoxins, a large group of neurotoxins along with a molecule that is also referred to as saxitoxin (STX), neosaxitoxin (NSTX) and decarbamoylsaxitoxin (dcSTX).
 Currently eight molecules are assigned to the group of gonyautoxins, known as gonyautoxin 1 (GTX-1) to gonyautoxin 8 (GTX-8).

 Ingestion of gonyautoxins through consumption of mollusks contaminated by toxic algae can cause a human illness called paralytic shellfish poisoning (PSP).

 Natural sources

 Gonyautoxins are naturally produced by several marine dinoflagellates species (Alexandrium sp., Gonyaulax sp., Protogonyaulax sp.).
-The paralytic shellfish poisoning caused by these toxins is connected with dinoflagellate blooms known as “red tides”, even though the coloration of the water isn’t a necessity.
+The paralytic shellfish poisoning caused by these toxins is connected with dinoflagellate blooms known as “red tides”, even though the coloration of the water isn't a necessity.
 The threshold concentration of the organisms that are capable to produce the toxins is lower than the lowest visually detectable concentration.
-Subsequently the toxins are taken up by shellfish and undergo bioaccumulation.
+Subsequently, the toxins are taken up by shellfish and undergo bioaccumulation.

 Structure

-As part of the group of saxitoxins, the gonyautoxins have their structure based on the 2,6-diamino-4-methyl-pyrollo[1,2-c]-purin-10-ol skeleton (also known as the Saxitoxin-gonyautoxin skeleton).
+As part of the group of saxitoxins, the gonyautoxins have their structure based on the 2,6-diamino-4-methyl-pyrrolo[1,2-c]-purin-10-ol skeleton (also known as the Saxitoxin-gonyautoxin skeleton).
 The different molecules only differ from each other by their substituents, some of them only by a mere stereoisomerism such as GTX-2 and GTX-3.